emberlight-interactive/swords-and-meadows/DESIGN.md

 ### Inequality Problem

-Solve inequality by making the time cost vs maintenance peak at a certain hour count (14??), fast early reward, diminishing returns.
+Solve inequality by making the time cost vs maintenance cost at a certain power level, fast early reward, diminishing returns.
 If not maintained village crumbles at exponentially slower rate until everyone dies or deserts.
 Playtime rewarded with visual indicators of experience rather than material wealth.
 True power can only be solved via large networked groups of players, larger networks of players naturally increase the economy by expanding resource access farther from origin.
 Makes those far from origin gain temporary benefits, reduces power of group via inflation, gives room for players to avoid the monopolies oppression

+Entities are used for maintenance reduction.
+When players are inactive they abandon the colony at a set percentage every hour.
+This drives up maintenance costs and can make offline players of huge bases suffer huge costs.
+Solves inequality but allows dedicated players to scale with massive time investment.

 ### Unlimited Multiplayer